evanrelf/haskell-template/README.md

 the bells and whistles I might want included - but I usually strip out a lot of that for smaller projects, or just steal bits and pieces as I go.

-It's also nice to capture best practices and opinions (same thing amirite /s) on project layout, which I can refer other people to easily.
+It's also nice to capture best practices and my opinions (same thing amirite /s) on project layout, which I can refer other people to easily.

 ## Checklist